Marquesitas: A Must-Try Treat in Yucatan

 History of Marquesitas

-As the story goes, it all started back in1930.
-In Yucatan, there was a famous ice cream shop called “Helados Polito.”
+As the story goes, it all started back in 1930.
+There was a famous ice cream parlor called “Helados Polito” in Merida, Yucatan.

-The owner Leopoldo Mena had a special touch to prepare his ice creams, which is why they were so successful.
+The owner Leopoldo Mena had a special touch in preparing his ice creams, which is why they were so successful.

 Indeed, the flavor of the wafer with the cheese was so exquisite that it did not take long for it to become famous.